-Begin your day with The Free Beer & Hot Wings Show on The Laser, weekday mornings 5:00 to 10:00.
+Tune in weekdays for The Free Beer & Hot Wings Morning Show on 92.7 FM The Laser!

 Here’s who you’ll hear on the show:

-One of the founding members of the show since its inception in March of 1997, Free Beer runs the board and sets up most of the bits on the show.
-Free Beer is known for many verbal screw ups, a vast sports knowledge, and occasionally laughing like Ricky Ricardo from old episodes of “I Love Lucy”.
-Occasionally known on the show by the alternate nicknames “Burn King” and “El Matador”, Free Beer spends free time playing basketball and hanging with his lovely wife Amanda, his son Henry, and now twin boys, Oliver and Harvey, born on May 22, 2015!
+One of the founding members of the show since its inception in March of 1997, Free Beer sets up most of the bits on the show.
+Free Beer is known for many verbal screw-ups, a vast sports knowledge, and occasionally laughing like Ricky Ricardo from old episodes of “I Love Lucy”.
+Occasionally known on the show by the alternate nicknames “Burn King” and “El Matador”, Free Beer spends free time playing basketball and hanging with his sons Henry, Oliver and Hayden.